kumbulanit/t-sql/tech company/untitled/Module 4/Lesson4_Querying_with_Cross_Joins_and_Self_Joins.md

 -- Table A (1000 rows) × Table B (1000 rows) = 1,000,000 rows

 -- Use WHERE clauses to limit results
-SELECT p.ProductName, c.CategoryName
+SELECT e.FirstName, d.DepartmentName
-FROM Products p
+FROM Employees e
+CROSS JOIN Departments d
-CROSS JOIN (SELECT DISTINCT ProductCategory FROM Products) c(CategoryName) WHERE p.IsActive = 1
+WHERE p.IsActive = 1
   AND c.IsActive = 1
   AND p.Price BETWEEN 10 AND 100;  -- Reduce result set size